If a person's death is unexpected and they did not have a terminal illness, call triple zero (000) and ask for an ambulance.

 The funeral director follows the wishes of the deceased person and their family, including whether to have a cremation or burial.
 See a practical guide to the funeral process.

 If you don’t want to use a funeral director, the person taking charge of the funeral has to register the death.
 See the births, deaths and marriages register in your state or territory.

 When should I notify banks and other organisations after a death?

 After the person dies, you will need to notify several list of people and organisations, including the person’s bank, superannuation fund and the Australian Taxation Office.

-See the Department of Human Services page on what to do following a death for details of social and financial support.
+See the Services Australia page on what to do following a death for details of social and financial support.

 Learn more here about the development and quality assurance of healthdirect content.